-Remembering Practice & Policy (30 to 40 years ago), in the Media Arts in the UK and Canada, looks back three to four decades in Canadian and British media art history, within production workshops and festival presentations with Indigenous Peoples and People of Color.
+Remembering Practice & Policy in Production and Distribution (30 to 40 years ago), in the Media Arts in the UK and Canada, looks back three to four decades in Canadian and British media art history, within production workshops and festival presentations with Indigenous Peoples and People of Color.
 For example, looking back at Canadian cultural activism then and now in media arts, including the Invisible Colors festival from 1988, the New Initiatives in Film for Women of Color and First Nations Women in the early 1990’s, supported by the National Film Board of Canada, and the Canada Council for the Arts.
-In this panel, media artists Midi Onodera, Marjorie Beaucage, Sylvia Hamilton, Zainub Verjee will join Leila Sujir on this discussion of “Superwomen: Taking Off” as they have previously named themselves during the CFMDC winter 2021 virtual conversation series, “Super Women: Conversations with the Real Action Figures.”
+In this panel, media artists Midi Onodera and Sylvia Hamilton, will join Leila Sujir on this discussion of “Superwomen: Taking Off” as they have previously named themselves during the CFMDC winter 2021 virtual conversation series, “Super Women: Conversations with the Real Action Figures.”
 The 2021 online conversation will also be available on the CFMDC website during the presentation of this new panel discussion.

-Joining the conversation from the UK, are photo-based artists Roshini Kempadoo (Westminster/Autograph member), Sunil Gupta (University for Creative Arts/Autograph, OVA and INIVA member), along with Charan Singh (Kingston University), to discuss photography as a deeply problematic form that visualized the colonial subject with a contradictory contribution as a liberatory and transformative visualization tool for global south cultures.
+Joining the conversation from the UK, are photo-based artists Roshini Kempadoo (Westminster/Autograph member), Sunil Gupta (University for Creative Arts/Autograph, OVA and INIVA member), to discuss photography as a deeply problematic form that visualized the colonial subject with a contradictory contribution as a liberatory and transformative visualization tool for global south cultures.
 Gupta and Kempadoo contributed to the formation of Autograph, the Association of Black Photographers and the Institute of International Visual Arts (INIVA) in the UK (1980s onwards), and continue to visualize the colonial aftermath that lives on in Britain, Canada, India and the Caribbean.

-The panel will include two online screenings: Chilean Canadian filmmaker, Maria Teresa Larraín’s “Shadow Girl” (a poetic journey that explores art, vision, privilege/poverty, dis/ability), and Guyana born Canadian filmmaker Michelle Mohabeer’s “Queer Coolie-Tudes” (an essay documentary that explores diverse lives and histories from Indo-Caribbean diasporas in Canada), which will be screened online at CFMDC.tv.
+The panel will include the online screening: Chilean Canadian filmmaker, Maria Teresa Larraín’s “Shadow Girl” (a poetic journey that explores art, vision, privilege/poverty, dis/ability) which will be screened online at CFMDC.tv.